Constitution and By-Laws

 Section III.
 Procedure for election:

 Nominations for membership will be reviewed and voted on by the council, which will then make recommendations to the Association.
+Brief biographical information of recommended members will be circulated to the Active members present at the annual meeting or electronically to all Active membership prior to the annual meeting.

 Section IV.
 Procedure for election: